microsoft/bedrock-cli/technical-docs/designs/infra/rollback.md

 ## 2. Out of Scope

-This design document solely covers strategic approaches to revert changes to a deployed GitOps environment in Azure DevOps after changes made have caused state failures.
+This design document solely covers strategic approaches to revert terraform changes to a deployed GitOps environment in Azure DevOps after changes made have caused state failures.
 This design leverages the use of terraform state files, Azure storage accounts and commit hashes to build an audit history.
-It does not address the
+It does not address the following:
-following:

 - Redeployment of stateful services in your environment
 - Complications arise when incompatible database changes during failed apply